2TallTyler/improved_town_industries/README.md

 If you have any questions, please feel free to contact me and I will do my best to help.

+## Translations
+Currently available in:
+- English
+- German (WoelfiVW)

+Please feel free to translate into your language and submit a Pull Request.

 ## Limitations / Not in Scope

 - Since all sprites come from the base graphics set, there are no snow sprites.